prathameshtari/Python-Projects/README.md

 # Small-Projects
-Just trying out different projects and getting familiar with python
+Just trying out different projects and getting familiar with Python and Databricks